Akorsah/PythonProjects/README.md

-# PythonProjects
+# School Scripts
-A catch-all folder for random Python scripts from coursework.
+A catch-all folder for random scripts aggregated from course study and labwork.
 No coherent theme, and will be updated over time as more classes are taken.